 Following a national referendum and enactment of legislation by the government of the United Kingdom, the United Kingdom formally withdrew from the European Union on January 31, 2020 and entered into a transition period during which it will continue its ongoing and complex negotiations with the European Union relating to the future trading relationship between the parties.
 Significant political and economic uncertainty remains about whether the terms of the relationship will differ materially from the terms before withdrawal, as well as about the possibility that a so-called "no deal" separation will occur if negotiations are not completed by the end of the transition period.
-Brexit could materially impact the regulatory regime with respect to the approval of our product candidates in the United Kingdom or the European Union and could require us to obtain separate approvals for our product candidates in the United Kingdom and the European Union and restrict our ability to generate revenue and achieve and sustain profitability.
-If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the United Kingdom and/or European Union for our product candidates, which could significantly harm our business.
+Brexit could materially impact the regulatory regime with respect to the approval of our product candidates in the United Kingdom or the European Union.
+Any delay in obtaining, or an inability to obtain, any regulatory approvals, as a result of Brexit or otherwise, would prevent us from commercializing our product candidates in the Union and restrict our ability to generate revenue and achieve and sustain profitability.
+If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the United Kingdom and/or European Union for our product candidates, which could significantly and materially harm our business.
 Brexit could adversely affect European and worldwide economic and market conditions and could contribute to instability in global financial and foreign exchange markets, including volatility in the value of the sterling and euro.
-Any of these effects of Brexit, and others we cannot anticipate, could adversely affect or business, results of operations, financial condition and cash flows.
+Any of these effects of Brexit, and others we cannot anticipate, could adversely affect our business, results of operations, financial condition and cash flows.